-Nestldown is on the more expensive end of the spectrum with site fees starting at $6000 on Thursdays in off season and ranging up to $19800 on holiday weekends.
-Their fees include 6 hours for the ceremony and reception and an additional 2 hours for set up and 1 hour for clean up.
-They also provide tables and chairs for both the ceremony and reception with options for upgrades to farm tables.
-As a fun touch, they offer a 1967 London Taxi for use in shuttling the bridal party around the property as well as a golf cart for guests who have difficulty walking.
+Nestldown is on the more expensive end of the spectrum with site fees starting at $9500 on Thursdays in off season and ranging up to $23000 on holiday weekends.
+Their fees include 6 hours for the ceremony and reception and an additional 1 and a half hours for set up and 1 hour for clean up.
+They also provide tables and chairs for both the ceremony and reception with options to bring in farm tables for a fee.
+As a fun touch, they offer a 1967 London Taxi for use in shuttling the bride and groom around the property as well as a golf cart for guests who have difficulty walking.
 You also get access to the Nestldown Railroad, which guests can ride during cocktail hour in dry weather.
-Finally, there is a bridal changing area and day-of coordination included in the site fee.
+Finally, there is a bridal changing area available for 30 minutes and day-of coordination included in the site fee.
 Caterers, DJs, bands and rental companies must be chosen off their list of vendors.

 A beautiful venue up in the North Bay, Deer Park Villa has two beautiful Redwood Groves as well as indoor options in case of rain.
 Like Saratoga Springs, Deer Park Villa has string lights hanging all around their venue, creating a truly stunning setting for your wedding.
 Their indoor options include banquet rooms, a covered deck and a full bar and lounge.